Hacking-the-Cloud/hackingthe.cloud/content/gcp/enumeration/enumerate_all_permissions.md

 In MOST cases, the general psuedo-code is the same regardless of the resource.
 However, the permissions allowed are usually dependent on the resource.

 For example, for **"Projects"** (probably 99% of people's interest), testIamPermissions is documented [here](https://cloud.google.com/resource-manager/reference/rest/v1/projects/testIamPermissions).
 Note the general pattern is passing in an array (or list) of individual permissions and the service will return the list of permissions the caller is allowed **in that specific project**.
-So in the example below, we pass in a large number of permissions and maybe just "cloudfunctions.functions.list" is returned indicating our caller has that permission within this project (aka, can list all cloud functions in this project)
+So in the example below, we pass in a large number of permissions and maybe just "cloudfunctions.functions.list" is returned indicating our caller has that permission within this project (aka, can list all cloud functions in this project).

 ```
 # Input
 {